Modeling Instruction in Chemistry I

 V. Naēve conceptions about matter and interactions

-You are expected to attend all 15 days of this course.
-If you miss two days, your maximum grade will be a B; if three, you may earn no higher than a C (exception for jury duty).
+You are expected to attend all days of this course.
+If you miss two days (>1/10 of the contact hours), your maximum grade will be a B; if three, you may earn no higher than a C (exception for jury duty).
 Please be on time and ready to go!
 If you must miss a class or will be late, please email the instructors as soon as you can.

 • You will need a set of the instructional materials for the course.
-These include Teacher Notes, sample worksheets, quizzes and tests, and labs.
+The chemistry I modeling manual includes Teacher Notes, sample worksheets, quizzes and tests, and labs.
 You will also need a 9 x 12” quad-ruled lab notebook.
 This size will allow you to easily paste in data you collect and graphs you produce from the labs you perform during the workshop, as well as your reflections on the activities and readings assigned during the workshop.
-There is a text as well that is available via pdf on line.
+A free textbook is sometimes used; available in pdf online.

-Š These materials plus a 3-ring binder and divider tabs are all provided for free for Arizona high school and pre-service teachers and will be distributed to everyone on the first day.
-The others from out of state or from other countries will need to pay Jane Jackson for the print materials and quad-ruled lab notebook (which will be provided by ASU), and purchase a 3-ring binder/dividers on their own.
-Please have a binder before the first day of class if possible.
+Š June workshops get local corporate funding; hence for them, these materials plus a 3-ring binder and 10 divider tabs are provided for free for Arizona participants; they will be distributed on the first day.
+Participants from out of state or from other countries need to pay Jane Jackson for the chemistry I modeling manual, and buy a quad-ruled lab notebook and 2”wide 3-ring binder & 10 dividers on their own.
+Please buy materials before the first day of class if possible.

 Student Learning Outcomes: